Site wide notice

 Health and Safety Considerations:

-• Do not open the Plexiglas door while printing is in progress.
+• Do not open the printer door while printing is in progress.

 • Do not remove your object from the printer until the build plate has cooled to 45 Celsius or below.
 This will ensure that you do not burn your fingers and will prevent the object from warping.